Sabina Matos

 Sabina Matos (born February 13, 1974) is an American politician serving as the 70th lieutenant governor of Rhode Island.
-Sabina Matos is the first Dominican American elected to statewide office in the United States.
-Matos also holds the distinction of being the first Black statewide officeholder in Rhode Island.
+She is the first Dominican American elected to statewide office in the United States and the first Black statewide officeholder in Rhode Island.

 A member of the Democratic Party, she previously represented Ward 15 in the Providence City Council and served as Council President.
 In 2023, she ran unsuccessfully in the special election for Rhode Island's 1st congressional district, being eliminated in the Democratic primary.

 Early life

 Matos was born in Paraíso, Barahona, Dominican Republic in 1974.
 Her mother was a teacher and her father served as mayor of Paraíso.
 She immigrated to the United States in April 1994, at the age of 20, with her parents and sister.
 She spoke no English when she moved to the United States, and thought she would return to the Dominican Republic by the end of the year.

 After briefly living in New York, Matos and her family settled with her uncle in the Olneyville neighborhood of Providence, Rhode Island.
 Matos graduated from Rhode Island College with a bachelor's degree in communications and public relations in 2001.
 She became a United States citizen in 2005.